BlueStar03/destiny-saga/lyndis-chronicle.md

   - **Decrease Frustration**: Not triggering the struggle state.
   - **Increase Respect**: Fulfilling additional tasks and requests from the patients, finishing her row.

-## **Act 6: Going Upstairs - Hidden Subtle Dialogue Tutorial**

-- **Narrative**: After the ward, Lyndi and Lannet head to the stairwell and proceed up to the second floor.
-- **Hidden Element**: During the ascent, a subtle dialogue prompt appears, indicating that Lyndi has something to say.
-Holding the dialogue button to bring up the ring menu is the only way to engage in this conversation.
-  - **Conversation Start**: Lyndi asks, "Lannet, why aren't we friends?"
-Lannet replies with, "What are you talking about?"

-- **Replies**
-  - **Frustrated Replies**
-    1. "You always push me away, even when I try to help."
-    2. "You never let anyone in, do you?"
-    3. "Why do you have to be so difficult?"
-    4. "We could have been close if you'd just let your guard down."

-  - **Somber Replies**
-    1. "I thought after nursing school, we'd at least be close."
-    2. "We went through all the same training, but we still feel distant."
-    3. "I guess some things just never change, right?"
-    4. "Do you ever wonder what it would be like if we were actually friends?"

-  - **Reflective Replies**
-    1. "Remember our first year?
-I always admired how focused you were."
-    2. "I learned a lot from watching you.
-You were always so determined."
-    3. "Sometimes I wonder if I could be as dedicated as you are."
-    4. "Maybe we just have different ways of caring, but I think we make a good team."

-- **Lannet’s Reactions**
-  - **Frustrated**
-    1. Lannet looks intensely at Lyndi for a moment.
-    2. Lannet says, "Shut up."
-    3. Lannet says, "Stop being nosy."
-    4. Lannet stops and remains silent for a moment, her right hand balled into a fist and shaking, then resumes walking.

-  - **Somber**
-    1. Lannet looks down.
-    2. Lannet says, "Stay focused."
-    3. Lannet says, "Don't worry yourself."
-    4. Lannet stops, crosses her arms, and remains silent for a moment, then resumes walking.

-  - **Reflective**
-    1. Lannet takes a deep breath.
-    2. Lannet says, "I..."
-    3. Lannet closes her eyes for a moment.
-    4. Lannet stops, hands at her sides, looks down for a bit, then looks up and closes her eyes, remaining silent before resuming walking.

-- **End of Conversation**: Upon exiting the stairwell, regardless of the current state, Lannet pauses and says, "Focus, we still have work to do," and the conversation ends.

-- **Impact on Lannet**
-  - **Not having the conversation** decreases frustration.
-  - **Frustrating options** add to her frustration.
-  - **Somber options** decrease her frustration.
-  - **Reflective options** increase her respect.
 ---

 ## **Act 6: Going Upstairs - Hidden Subtle Dialogue Tutorial**